rlogiacco/CircularBuffer/README.md

 * `last()` return the element at _tail_
 * an array-like indexed read operation is also available so you can read any element in the buffer using the `[]` operator

-In all cases reading data beyond the actual buffer size has an undefined behaviour and is user's responsibility to prevent such boundary violations using the _additional operations_ listed in the next section.
+Reading data beyond the actual buffer size has an undefined behaviour and is user's responsibility to prevent such boundary violations using the _additional operations_ listed in the next section.

 ``` cpp
 CircularBuffer<char, 50> buffer; // ['a','b','c','d','e','f','g']